Billionaire Profile

 $15M

-Donated $15 million for a research center.
+Donated $15 million for the creation of a research center.